livecode/livecode/docs/notes/feature-inappv2.md

 **Setup**

 Before you can use IAP, you must set up products in each vendor's developer portal.
-In general terms, you have to:
+In brief, you have to:

 - Create each product you want to sell, giving it a unique identifier.
 Note that for the Samsung Seller Office, the developer cannot choose the product identifier.
 This is assigned by the store.
 - Submit the items for approval to the appropriate store.
 Some stores may require additional metadata, such as screenshots of your for sale items.